 Again, pleated filters are so named for their design: their filter media is “pleated” or folded, which again helps to thoroughly filter out large particles such as rust, dust and sand.
 Still, because they only use one type of filter media, which typically has a high micron rating, most people find that pleated filters aren’t quite as effective as spun filters at eliminating small particles, such as removing silt from well water.

 Pleated filters tend to be the preferred option for whole-home or under-sink filters and are a great value for money.
 When a pleated filter is installed as the first stage of a filtration system, it removes harmful bigger sediments, while smaller contaminants filter through.
 These can then be removed by filter cartridges with a lower micron rating further along the system, resulting in sediment-free water.

 None of these filter systems require flushing, which is a plus point if you want to take the easy way out with the solution with less required effort.

-👉 For more information on the best sediment filter systems for wells, I’ve shared an article guide on my website that should prove invaluable in your search for a clean water conclusion.
+👉 For more information on the best sediment filter systems for wells, check out this post.

 ❔ FAQ – How to Remove Sediment in Well Water